Queens Motorcycle Accident Attorney

 Motorcycle accidents result in more traumatic injuries because motorcycles do not offer the same protection for occupants as an automobile.
 They generally lack a sturdy frame, airbags, seatbelts, and other advanced safety technology that is increasingly common in cars.
 While protective clothing—such as helmets, gloves, and eyewear—can provide some level of protection, it will never provide the same protection as the frame of a car.

 The following injuries are commonly caused by motorcycle accidents:

-- Broken bones and fractures: A broken bone is likely to limit your normal functioning until the break is healed.
+- Broken bones and fractures.
+A broken bone is likely to limit your normal functioning until the break fully heals.
 If the break is particularly bad, it may require surgery or other intensive medical treatment.